-Generally carrier quotes will be estimates until all the final details are known about the load which may be after delivery but a legitimate quote will provide a ballpark figure and provide you with some of the factors that can effect your rate directly.
+Generally, carrier quotes will be estimates until all the final details are known about the load which may be after delivery but a legitimate quote will provide a ballpark figure and provide you with some of the factors that can affect your rate directly.

 Carriers are responsible for obtaining the permits but an O/D load cannot be permitted if that load can feasibly be broken down in size or weight to be within legal dimensions